ffd8/cli-for-artists-and-designers/README.md

 * `-vf fps=1` exports # frames per second
 * `%04d` use 4 padded digits (0000, 0001, ...)

+### Extract Audio
+Navigate to directory of video, as described above in *[Set active directory](#set-active-directory)*.
+Extract audio and convert to mp3 (or other format):
+>ffmpeg -i in.mp4 -vn -ac 2 out.mp3

+### Merge Audio + Video
+Navigate to directory of video, as described above in *[Set active directory](#set-active-directory)*.
+We can merge an audio + video, using the shortest one as the file length:
+> ffmpeg -i input.mov -i input.mp3 -c:v copy -map 0:v:0 -map 1:a:0 -shortest output.mov

 ### Video from directory
 Navigate to directory of images, as described above in *[Set active directory](#set-active-directory)*.